SeverinAlexB/cln-channel-acceptor/README.md

 **Settings**

 - `min_channel_size_sat` Default: -1.
-Minimal channel size in satoshi. -1 means the settings is not applied.
+Minimal channel size in satoshi. -1 means the setting is not applied.
 - `allow_tor_only_nodes` Default: true.
 A tor-only node only has Tor addresses and no IP addresses announced.
 If false prevents tor-only nodes to establish a channel.
 - `strict_tor_only_node_check` Default: false.
 The acceptor looks up the node address in the graph.
-If the node can't be found and this setting is set to true then it will reject the node.
+If the node can't be found it and therefore the addresses can't be determined, it rejects the node.
 - `dev_mode` Default: false.
 In general section only.
 Rejects all incoming channels.
-Logs the result of the acceptor in to the logs though.
+Logs the result of the acceptor in to logs.

 ## Development